COVID-19-CTI-LEAGUE/PRIVATE_FEEDS/CVE_VULN_FEED/README.md

 we then extract the belonging IPs, check which country/as they are attributed, an generate country_based lists for easier access.

+our baseline: that moment a CVE comes out or a 0day, all affected devices are to be considered possibly vulnerable. if we take a pure device/service-scan from the day bevore (pure OSINT) we have a list of targets

+these method worked very well with recent vulns of technologgies like WebLogic/Liferay - Applicationservers, PulseVPN/Citrix/Netscaler-VPN-Gateways, and Exchange/OWA-Vulns.
+YMMV, but better safe than sorry, especially by internet-facing applications and appliances.

 ![data-details.png](data-details.png)